PR for Video Games: How to get press to cover your game

 At the end of this course, you have a solid foundation to tackle your game’s PR plan.

 Game Garden Academy is a portfolio of online video courses about game business for starting game developers and students.
 Game Garden Academy covers a range of topics that developers have to deal with today: marketing, PR, monetization, funding, publishing, team composition, and more.
-Speakers with years of experience in the video games industry share their expertise with you and give you hands-on tips & tricks to up your game when it comes to entrepreneurship.
+Speakers with years of experience in the video games industry share their expertise and give hands-on tips & tricks to up your game when it comes to entrepreneurship.
 Game Garden Academy focuses on providing practical examples and personal stories instead of dry statistics.
-With these courses, you have a solid basis to do business in the volatile, ever-changing games industry.
+With these courses, developers have a solid basis to do business in the volatile, ever-changing games industry.